Pruning Self-attentions into Convolutional Layers in Single Path: Method

-Like Eq.~\eqref{eq:gate1}, we search for fine-grained MLP expansion ratios by encoding the FFN hidden dimension configurations with binary gates.
+Like Eq.~\eqref{eq:gate1}, we encode FFN hidden dimension choices with binary gates $g_t$.
 By applying the binary gates to each hidden dimension during the search, we define the UFFN layer output as

-This allows us to prune out unimportant hidden dimensions.
+This allows us to identify the most important hidden dimensions thereby searching for FFN layers with fine-grained MLP expansion ratios.

-\subsubsection{Searching objective.}
+\subsubsection{Searching Objective}